C$ 628 Find Cheap Flights from Toronto to China

 The average price of all round-trip flights from Toronto to China clicked on KAYAK for each day over the last 12 months.

-If your flying dates are flexible, you should consider flying to China on a Thursday, as we generally find the cheapest rates on that day for this route.
-On the other hand, Saturday is the most expensive day to fly from Toronto to China.
-For your return ticket, we recommend flying on a Sunday and avoiding Mondays for the best deals.
+If your flying dates are flexible, you should consider flying to China on a Wednesday, as we generally find the cheapest rates on that day for this route.
+On the other hand, Friday is the most expensive day to fly from Toronto to China.
+For your return ticket, we recommend flying on a Monday and avoiding Wednesdays for the best deals.

 How far in advance should I book a flight from Toronto to China?